CodeYourFuture/syllabus/docs/react/prep.md

    - C. What does he say is the benefit of using JSX?
    - D. What makes React fast?

 3. Once you have answered the questions, submit your answers on Slack.
-This will help you teaches see what level you're at before you start the module.
+This will help your teachers see what level you're at before you start the module.